setting & synopsis

-Washington asks O’Connor if he would approve of Chloe filming the tour.
-O’Connor agrees but before setting ground rules, Chloe bursts in and starts filming, which infuriates him.
-The argument turns to racism, with Washington stating that it’s in America’s bloodstream and shining a light on Tim’s white privilege and unconscious bias.
+Chester asks Tim if he would approve of Chloe filming the tour.
+Tim agrees, but before they can set ground rules, Chloe bursts in and starts filming.
+They argue, and the topic turns to racism, with Chester stating that it’s in America’s bloodstream and shining a light on Tim’s white privilege and unconscious bias.
 Tim surprises Chester and Chloe with a copy of the amended police report.
 They agree there’s a chance that, together, they could create positive change (“Sea Change”).

 The listening tour begins (“What’s Past is Present”).
 A diverse range of people share their experiences with racism.
-Chloe posts clips to social media that reveal the tensions between O’Connor and her father.
-She insists she is capturing truth; O’Connor says she’s motivated by half-truths, as they mean more retweets.
+Chloe posts clips to social media, some of which reveal the tensions between Tim and her father.
+She insists she is capturing truth; Tim says she’s telling half-truths, focusing on the negative.

 Arriving home after the screening, Washington is with the same driver as on the day of the arrest.
-Suitcase in hand, he walks to the front door, puts the key in the lock, and he freezes.
+Suitcase in hand, he puts the key in the lock, and he freezes.
 He looks at the driver.

 Fade to black.